Loštice: Geography

 Loštice is located about 25 km south of Šumperk and 28 km northwest of Olomouc.
 It lies on the border between the Zábřeh Highlands and Mohelnice Depression.
 The highest point is a hill at 401 m above sea level.
 The Třebůvka River flows through the town.

 History

 The first written mention of Loštice is from 1267, in a deed of bishop Bruno von Schauenburg.
 Loštice was probably promoted to a town in 1353.
 In 1414, Loštice was acquired by Boček II of Poděbrady as a part of the Bouzov estate.
 After his death, the estate was owned by Victor of Kunštát and Poděbrady and then by George of Poděbrady, who administered the estate since 1444.

 The presence of Jews is first documented in 1544.
 In 1554, a Jewish cemetery was established, and the synagogue was built in 1571.
 From 1581 to 1850, the Jewish community was independent of town administration.
 The community perished as a result of the Holocaust.

+Demographics

 Economy

-Loštice's is known for its production of aromatic cheese called Olomoucké tvarůžky.
+Loštice is known for the production of aromatic cheese called Olomoucké tvarůžky.

 Transport

-The D35 motorway runs next to the town.
+The D35 motorway (part of the European route E442), which connects Olomouc with the Hradec Králové Region, runs east of the town.